xulu163/xl-sso/README.md

 # xl-sso
-a sso project using SpringSession
+a sso project using springsecurity